 - and the Yosemite Film Festival bestowed its highest level of recognition via a Top Award

 Created with the help of Communications Studies Professor Mark Pedelty and support from Southeast RSDP, the video raises awareness of the sedimentation of Lake Pepin and what can be done.
-Learn the story behind the video in a 2016 Happenings newsletter and learn more about the project here.
+Learn the story behind the video in a 2016 Happenings newsletter.